-Major General William Brook Purdon’s distinctive career.
-In today’s Roll – James Taylor, a Royal Artillery gunner from Ballymoney serving with a Maritime regiment and who most likely died at sea, is named on Portsmouth Naval Memorial.
-The war graves of two RAF men William Freeman from Ballycastle and Robert Irvine from Belfast are in Egypt and South Africa.
-On this day in 1914 Cdr Henry Peel Ritchie from HMS Goliath, was awarded the first Royal Navy Victoria Cross of WW1.
+Major General William Brook Purdon’s distinctive career covers rugby, medicine, war service and public service.
+He played rugby for Inst and Queen’s and was President of London Irish.
+He became the Professor of Hygiene at the Royal Army Medical College, and later the Commandant and Director of Studies.
+After retiring from the Army in 1946 he accepted the post of Northern Ireland Government Agent in London.
+He was President of the QUB Services Club in 1948.
+The war graves of two RAF men, Robert Irvine from Belfast, William Freeman from Ballycastle are in Egypt and South Africa, and Egypt.
+In 1941 nineteen-year-old James Scullion from Upperlands died during commando training in Scotland.
+James Taylor, a Royal Artillery gunner from Ballymoney serving with a Maritime regiment and who most likely died at sea in 1942, is named on Portsmouth Naval Memorial.
+On this day in 1914 Cdr Henry Peel Ritchie from HMS Goliath was awarded the first Royal Navy Victoria Cross of WW1.
 In 1916, a lone German warplane appears in the skies over London and drops six bombs near Victoria Station.
 Ten casualties are reported.
 It is the first raid on the city by a fixed-wing aircraft; it won’t be the last.